Background pattern

 • vandetanib, a medication used to treat a specific type of thyroid cancer (medullary thyroid cancer)

-Taking Disimet with alcohol
+Taking Disimet with Alcohol

-Avoid excessive alcohol consumption while taking this medication, as this may increase the risk of lactic acidosis (see section "Warnings and precautions").
+Avoid excessive alcohol consumption while taking this medication, as this may increase the risk of lactic acidosis (see section "Warnings and Precautions").

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-Driving and operating machinery
+Driving and Using Machines

-The influence of this medication on your ability to drive and operate machinery is negligible or insignificant.
-However, cases of dizziness and somnolence have been reported during treatment with sitagliptin, which may affect your ability to drive and operate machinery.
+The influence of this medication on the ability to drive and use machines is negligible.
+However, there have been reports of dizziness and drowsiness during treatment with sitagliptin, which may affect your ability to drive and use machines.

 This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially "sodium-free".